shannonhochkins/webpack-nuget-plugin/README.md

 ## Setup Advanced

-Extended functionality/configuration and all their defaults, this outlines the possiblity with hooks, console, runRestore and the other options that are possible for this plugin.
+Extended functionality/configuration and all their defaults, this outlines the possiblity with hooks, console, runHook and the other options that are possible for this plugin.

 ```js
 const WebpackNugetPlugin = require('webpack-nuget-plugin');